fusonic/php-http-kernel-extensions/README.md

 #### Class attribute

-Alternatively you can also add the attribute to the dto class itself instead of the parameter in the controller action if you prefer it this way.
+Alternatively you can also add the attribute to the DTO class itself instead of the parameter in the controller action if you prefer it this way.

 ```php